Random street olive trees deliver us a bounty every year.

 Some searingly hot day, The Italian usually ropes a (somewhat begrudging) group of us into picking the entire show, so we have olives coming out of our ears when they’re ready a few months later … which is OK by me.
 Home-cured olives are delicious and a jar or two makes for a brilliant last-minute homemade gift.

-First, they go into an esky to soak in rainwater, with the water changed daily for 12 days.
-(The esky thing is our genius hack from two years ago – the plughole at the bottom makes changing the water a cinch each day.)
+First, they go into a cooler box to soak in rainwater, with the water changed daily for 12 days.
+(The cooler box thing is our genius hack from two years ago – the plughole at the bottom makes changing the water a cinch each day.)

-They need about a couple of months in the brine before eating, then keep for ages in that same brine.
+They need a couple of months in the brine before eating, then keep for at least a year (often longer) in that same brine.

 I reckon this way is much better than recipes that call for daily brine changes for the first fortnight, which leaves you with salty wastewater to dispose of.
 This way, the daily rainwater can just be poured straight onto your thirsty summer garden.